browserup/browserup-proxy/README.md

 **BrowserUp Proxy 2.1.0+ now supports full MITM:** For most users, MITM will work out-of-the-box with default settings.
 Install the [ca-certificate-rsa.cer](/BrowserUp-core/src/main/resources/sslSupport/ca-certificate-rsa.cer) file in your browser or HTTP client to avoid untrusted certificate warnings.
 Generally, it is safer to generate your own private key, rather than using the .cer files distributed with BrowserUp Proxy.
 See the [README file in the `mitm` module](/mitm/README.md) for instructions on generating or using your own root certificate and private key with MITM.

-**Legacy Jetty-based ProxyServer support for MITM:** The legacy `ProxyServer` implementation uses the same `ca-certificate-rsa.cer` root certificate as the default BrowserUpProxyServer implementation.
-The previous cybervillainsCA.cer certificate has been removed.

 **Note: DO NOT** permanently install the .cer files distributed with BrowserUp Proxy in users' browsers.
 They should be used for testing only and must not be used with general web browsing.

 If you're doing testing with Selenium, you'll want to make sure that the browser profile that gets set up by Selenium not only has the proxy configured, but also has the CA installed.
 Unfortunately, there is no API for doing this in Selenium; it must be done manually for each browser and environment.